MJWootton-Research/Macchiato/README.md

 ### Analysis

-Python scripts are currently available to aid analysis of simulation results.
+Some Python scripts are currently available in the [`Analysis`](Analysis) directory to aid in the extraction of results from Petri Net simulations.
 As the data produced by Macchiato is saved `*.csv` format, it is fairly simple to produce new analysis tools and users are encouraged to do so.

 #### [`TimingData.py`](https://github.com/MJWootton-Resilience-Projects/Macchiato/blob/master/Analysis/TimingData.py)